 For this one, you’ll need a couple pieces of equipment.
 First, a medium sized garbage can.
 Second, a bunch of sand, diggable dirt, or gravel (the beach would work nicely here).
 Third, a shovel.

-Using the shovel (or your hands if you prefer), fill the can at least a quarter of the way for women and halfway full for men.
-Once the can is at the requisite fullness, squat down so that you’re straddling the can and wrap your arms around it.
+Using the shovel, fill the can a respectable amount.
+Once the can is full enough to be challenging, squat down so that you’re straddling the can and wrap your arms around it.
 Pull the can toward you (bear-hug style), maintain proper neutral spine, and stand up with the can in your arms.
-Perform three sets of 5 squats.
+Do squats almost to failure, then dump it out, fill it back up, and repeat.
 If the can isn’t full enough to be a challenge, add a bit more material in between sets.
-After the third set, spend the rest of the allotted ten minutes filling the can up the rest of the way.

 I often find that traveling affords me unique and effective ways to exercise.
 Either the place I’m staying at has a great gym with all the equipment I’d ever need, or perhaps the location is such that outdoor activities are encouraged and unavoidable.
 But sometimes you end up in those joints with a few mismatched dumbbells, a broken elliptical trainer, and surrounding environs comprised entirely of strip malls and parking lots.
 When that’s the case, how’s a guy supposed to get a good workout in?
 Burpees in the bathroom and dips on the chairs are effective, but those get old fast.